Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Introduction

 The work above studies simple structure, such as learning from low-rank data or functions that are hierarchical compositions of simple elements.
-Recent work makes a big step towards generalizing these assumptions by proposing the \emph{neural feature ansatz} (NFA)~\cite{RadhakrishnanNFA,BeagleholeConvNFA}, a general structure that emerges in the weights of trained neural networks.
-The NFA states that the gram matrix of the weights at a given layer (known as the \textit{neural feature matrix} (NFM)) is aligned with the \textit{average gradient outer product} (AGOP) of the network with respect to the input to that layer.
-In particular, the NFM and AGOP are highly correlated in all layers of trained neural networks of general architectures, including practical models such as AlexNet \cite{AlexNet} and VGG \cite{VGG}.
+Recent work makes a big step towards generalizing these assumptions by proposing the \emph{neural feature ansatz} (NFA)~\citep{RadhakrishnanNFA,BeagleholeConvNFA}, a general structure that emerges in the weights of trained neural networks.
+The NFA states that the gram matrix of the weights at a given layer (known as the \textit{neural feature matrix} or NFM) is aligned with the \textit{average gradient outer product} (AGOP) of the network with respect to the input to that layer.
+In particular, the NFM and AGOP are highly correlated in all layers of trained neural networks of general architectures, including practical models such as VGG \citep{VGG}, vision transformers \citep{ViT}, and GPT-family models \citep{GPT}.

-A major missing element of this theory is the reason the AGOP and NFM become correlated during training.
-In this paper, we explain the emergence of this correlation.
-We establish that the NFA is equivalent to alignment between the left singular structure of the weight matrices and the \textit{pre-activation neural tangent kernel} (PTK), which is closely related to \textit{empirical neural tangent kernel} (ENTK) (Section~\ref{sec: alignment}).
-By introducing a modified NFA, we demonstrate that the original NFA is driven by alignment of the left singular vectors of the weight matrices to with the PTK (Section~\ref{sec: alignment}).
-Further, we show that the alignment speed can be understood analytically in terms of the statistics of the data and labels at early times, and can be manipulated theoretically (Section~\ref{sec: theoretical predictions}).
+A major missing element is an explanation for \emph{how and why} the AGOP and NFM become correlated through training with gradient descent.
+In this paper, we precisely describe the emergence of this correlation.
+We establish that the NFA is equivalent to alignment between the left singular structure of the weight matrices and the uncentered covariance of the \textit{pre-activation tangent kernel} (PTK) (Section~\ref{sec: alignment}) features.
+We then introduce the \emph{centered neural feature correlation} (\CNFC{}) which isolates this alignment process.
+We show empirically that the \CNFC{} is close to its maximum value of $1$ at early times, and fully captures the NFA at late times for a variety of architectures (fully-connected, convolutional, and attention layers) over a diverse collection of datasets (Section~\ref{sec: centering}).
+Our experiments suggest that the \CNFC{} drives the development of the NFA.
+Through this centering, we show that the dynamics of the \CNFC{} can be understood analytically in terms of the statistics of the data and labels at early times (Section~\ref{sec: cnfc theory}).
+Using this decomposition, we show that the NFA emerges as a structural property of gradient descent (analytical result in the commonly studied setting of uniform data on the sphere, under certain assumptions on the activation and target functions).
+In particular, the first non-zero derivatives of the centered NFM and AGOP will be asymptotically identical.
+We further characterize how the NFA depends on the data distribution, and explore this analytically and experimentally.